camunda/camunda-docs/docs/apis-tools/administration-api/tutorial.md

   };
 ```

-6. Call the clients endpoint, process the results from the API call, emit the clients to output, and emit an error message from the server if necessary:
+7. Call the clients' endpoint, process the results from the API call, emit the clients to output, and emit an error message from the server if necessary:

 ```
 try {